FmLatgh/FmLatgh/README.md

 - I am an First-Year student at the SiNTLUCAS college in Eindhoven, Netherlands.
 - I'm learning how to develop software and probably learn about making games/Discord Bots or other software along the way. 🔰
 - Although, I'm also a good administrator and a good sport for certain tasks.
+- And more importantly, products I made in school, in private or otherwise good to have will be posted here!

 - About my portfolio....
 Administrator for a project on a game owned by my brother was also a co-developer in the past.